milespossing/possing-tech-blog/content/posts/error-handling.md

 tags:
   - Code Patterns
 draft: false
-date: 2024-01-01
+date: 2024-01-04
 ---

 ## Introduction

 Error handling is a huge beast, and I'm only going to cover a subset of the overall ideas in it here.
 This will serve as a reasonable explanation of how I see error handling, and the majority of useful cases one will handle or implement.
+I'll focus on how errors are handled in basic imperative programs, but the ideas extend upwards to much more advanced programs.

 ## Disclaimer